Jocotenango: Flora and fauna

 The forest coverage rate is important for town's socioeconomics.
 Most of the wooded area, is located on the hill Panza de Burro and near the municipal yard.
 Flora includes species of oak, cypress, and palo de jiote (Bursera simaruba).

 The fauna is associated with crops that predominate the area such as agouti, coyote, mouse opossum, rabbit, squirrels, white-tailed deer, and gophers.
 Birds include, hummingbird, quail, hawk, and dove.

 Culture

-The red brick Jocotenango Church lies in the town.
+The red brick Templo de Nuestra Señora de la Asunción lies in the town.

 La Azotea ("roof") Cultural Center features, built on an ancient coffee estate, has three museums.
 Casa K’ojom ("House of K'ojom"), a music museum, features traditional Maya musical instruments such as diatomic harp, drums, flutes, marimbas, ocarinas, and whistles.
 Masks, paintings, traditional costumes and crafts are also exhibited.
 The Museo del Café ("Museum of Coffee") is dedicated to the history and evolution of coffee cultivation.
 Coffee beans are displayed in varying stages of production, antique equipment can be viewed, and as it is situated at an actual plantation, on-site tours are available.
 There is also a small costume museum.

 Its main festival is celebrated each year during the week of August 8.